5 Intriguing Ways to Better Marketing Using Big Data

 Marketing is the art and science of leading a potential customer to become an actual one.
 From the “hawkers” in Medieval marketplaces to the latest digital strategies, businesses, politicians, and organizations have looked for ways to attract, engage, and “make that sale.”

+The art of marketing has involved creativity, entertainment, inspiration, and appeal to a myriad of human emotions.
 It has not been unusual for companies to use a behavior analyst to understand how to craft ads that appeal to emotions.
 You only need to watch the Super Bowl commercials each year to see extreme creativity in action.
+The science of marketing is rapidly becoming far more important than the “art,” and, quite quickly, it is becoming the driver of all that marketers do.

 It began with basic analytics that allows marketers to determine what works and what does not with their targeted audiences.
 Thus, strategies and tactics can be modified and improved after the fact.
 But even this activity is fast taking a back seat to newer technology aimed to help you understand how to improve marketing using data science.